0xfuturistic/emily/README.md

 }
 ```

-## Road Ahead

-- Support the creation of commitments without gas costs through EIP712 signatures.
-- Allow bundling of multiple commitments for simultaneous submission.

 ## Contribute & Feedback
 Your insights can shape the future of this initiative.
 Feel free to raise an issue, suggest a feature, or even fork the repository for personal tweaks.
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.
+Things below are highly desired:
+- Support the creation of commitments without gas costs through EIP712 signatures.
+- Allow bundling of multiple commitments for simultaneous submission.

 For questions and feedback, you can also reach out via [Twitter](https://twitter.com/0xfuturistic).